NOAA ESRL Chemical Sciences Division

 High sensitivity optical instrumentation.
 Direct absorption spectroscopy is an absolute technique for measurement of atmospheric trace gases and aerosol extinction that has been traditionally limited in atmospheric science applications because of its low sensitivity.
 Recent advances in optical cavities (e.g., two mirrors aligned such that light makes multiple reflections between them) have greatly enhanced the sensitivity and utility of direct absorption methods.
 Multiple field and laboratory instruments based on cavity ring-down and cavity enhanced absorption spectroscopies are currently in use and / or under development at ESRL / CSD.

 Heterogeneous nitrogen oxide chemistry & halogen activation.
 Gas-particle reactions of nitrogen oxides are key to the regulation of atmospheric oxidant burdens, but they remain rather poorly understood.
-For example, recent NOAA led field work led to the discovery of nitryl chloride (ClNO2), a major source of chlorine to the atmosphere, produced by heterogeneous nitrogen oxide chemistry.
-We have developed key instrumentation and led major field intensives in New England, Texas and the Gulf Coast, New York City, California and Colorado to investigate these issues.
+Recent NOAA led field work led to the discovery of nitryl chloride (ClNO2), a major source of chlorine to the atmosphere, produced by heterogeneous nitrogen oxide chemistry.
+We have developed key instrumentation and led major field intensives in New England, Texas and the Gulf Coast, New York City, California, Colorado and Hong Kong.
+Work in this area has been collaborative with the Thornton Group at the University of Washington, including the recent WINTER field campaign on the NSF C-130 aircraft on the U.S. East Coast.
+The recent Utah Winter Fine Particulate Matter Study (UWFPS) took place in Salt Lake City and surrounding mountain valleys to investigate coupling between wintertime atmospheric chemistry and mountain basin meteorology leading to high levels of ammonium nitrate air pollution in that region.
+A collaborative project is currently underway to construct a lightweight, autonomous instrument for the CARIBIC program with Professor Andy Ruth at University College Cork, Ireland.

 Nocturnal biogenic VOC oxidation.
 Biogenic VOC from terrestrial vegetation (e.g., isoprene, monoterpenes) and biogenic marine sulfur compounds (e.g., dimethyl sulfide, DMS) undergo rapid nocturnal degradation in the presence of the nitrate radical, NO3.
 Since NO3 is derived from NOx, an anthropogenic pollutant, these oxidative processes represent an anthropogenic perturbation of a biogenic atmospheric input.
 These perturbations can have important consequences, such as the formation of organic and sulfate aerosol that affect Earth's climate.
-These processes have been studied through recent field studies from ships (New England 2002), aircraft (New England 2004, Texas 2006), at the SAPHIR chamber in Jülich, and at the 2011 BEACHON-RoMBAS campaign at Manitou Forest in Colorado.
-Recent experiments include aircraft and ground based measurements in the southeast U.S. during the SENEX and SOAS campaigns.
+These processes have been studied through field studies from ships (New England 2002), aircraft (New England 2004, Texas 2006), at the SAPHIR chamber in Jülich, and at the 2011 BEACHON-RoMBAS campaign at Manitou Forest in Colorado.
+Recent experiments include aircraft and ground based measurements in the southeast U.S. during the SENEX and SOAS campaigns, and ongoing collaboration with the Jimenez Group at the University of Colorado and the Fry Group at Reed College.

 Oil and gas emissions, wintertime ozone.
 The environmental impacts of the recent increase in production of oil and natural gas in North America are an important current issue.
 Shale gas basins in both Utah and Wyoming have recently experienced ozone air quality episodes, but only during the winter season.
-The mechanism for this ozone formation remains unclear, but may be related in part to oxidant formation through heterogeneous nitrogen oxide reactions.
-Recent field campaigns in both Utah and Colorado's front range have investigated this phenomenon along with emissions of NOx and VOCs from oil and gas activities.
+In more populated regions, oil and gas emissions may be a factor influencing urban air pollution.
+Ground based field studies in Utah and Colorado's front range, along with the recent SONGNEX aircraft project, have investigated atmospheric chemistry and emissions associated with oil and gas activities.

 Atmospheric Chemistry of Glyoxal and Nitrous Acid.
 Glyoxal (CHOCHO) is a reactive intermediate in the degradation of both biogenic and anthropogenic VOCs, and has been proposed as an efficient route to formation of secondary organic aerosol, SOA.
 Nitrous acid (HONO) forms from heterogeneous uptake of NO2, and its photolysis is thought to be an important source of OH radicals in polluted environments.
 Both compounds can be measured by recently developed, cavity enhanced spectrometers based on light emitting diode (LED) light sources.
 The new ACES (Airborne Cavity Enhanced Spectrometer) instrument provides high precision, rapid response measurements of CHOCHO, HONO and (NO2).
-The prototype was deployed for ground based measurements in California and Utah, and the first aircraft instrument operated successfully on NOAA P-3 aircraft during the 2013 SENEX campaign in the Southeast U.S.
+The instrument has participated in ground based measurements in California, Utah and the North China Plain, and in aircraft studies in the southeast U.S. and for investigation of the atmospheric chemistry of oil and gas emissions.
+It has recently measured CHOCHO and HONO emission factors from biomass burning at the Missoula Fire Sciences Laboratory and is planned to fly on the NOAA P-3 during the FIREX campaign.